 However, despite these incredible wins, delivery of some of these initiatives fall far below expectations.
 That's why we we’re calling for the Mayor of London, the LLDC and elected leaders to be more ambitious on plans for affordable housing and Community Land Trust homes, creating the change and legacy promised to local communities.

-• Our work on housing began with an action outside City Hall in London in 2006 that involved tents and a demand for a meeting with the-then Mayor of London Ken Livingstone.
+Our work began with an innovative solution for affordable housing.
+Citizens UK community leaders took action outside City Hall in London in 2006 that involved tents and a demand for a meeting with the-then Mayor of London Ken Livingstone.

 In 2021, Citizens UK worked towards a national summit with Rt Hon Robert Jenrick.
 The Citizens UK Housing Summit was an opportunity to reflect on where we are as a country when it comes to housing and how we might work with local and national government in their efforts to build back better.
 We worked across Chapters and partnered with Create Streets to develop a series of events culminating in an assembly with senior Government officials and decision makers.